Hazing Charges in Iowa

 In addition to the criminal penalties, a person accused of hazing may also face disciplinary action from their school or university, as well as a civil lawsuit.
 For those reasons, anyone charged with hazing is well advised to seek an attorney at once.

-See also Pandering Charges in Iowa
+See also Cocaine Possession with Intent to Deliver Charges in Iowa